ryantd42/NY-Legislative-Git/2023/S2057A-2023/bill.md

   IMPORTANT TO SPECIAL PRESIDENTIAL VOTER: YOU MUST SIGN THE AFFIRMATION ON THIS ENVELOPE.
   § 3.
-This act shall take effect immediately.
+This act shall take effect one year after it shall have become  a law.